gmdsi/GMDSI_notebooks/docs/part2/freyberg_ies_2_localization.md

 To deal with these challenges we can employ "localization".
 Localization refers to a strategy in which only "local" covariances are allowed to emerge.
 In essence, a modeller defines a "local" neighbourhood around each observation, specifying the parameters which are expected to influence it.
 Effectively, this creates a series of "local" history matching problems using subsets of parameters and observations.
 Conceptually, localization allows a form of expert knowledge to be expreseed in regard to how parametes and observations are or are not related.
 For example, an observation of groundwater level today cannot be correlated to the recharge which will occur tomorrow (e.g. information cannot flow backwards in time), or groundwater levels cannot inform porosity parameters, etc.

 #### Localization Matrix
-PEST++IES allows users to provide a localizing matrix to enforce physically plausible parameter-to-observation relations.
+PESTPP-IES allows users to provide a localizing matrix to enforce physically plausible parameter-to-observation relations.
 This matrix must be preapred by the user.
 Matrix rows are observation names and/or observation group names, and columns are parameter names and/or parameter group names.
 Elements of the matrix should range between 0.0 and 1.0.
 A value of 0.0 removes any spurious sensitivities between the relevant observation and parameter.
 During this tutorial we will demosntrate how to construct such a amtrix using `pyEMU` using two localization strategies.

 #### Automatic Adaptive Localization

-PEST++IES also has an option to automate this process by implementing a form of `automatic adaptive localization`.
-When employed, during each iteration, PEST++IES calculates the empirical correlation coefficient between each parameter and each observation.
+PESTPP-IES also has an option to automate this process by implementing a form of `automatic adaptive localization`.
+When employed, during each iteration, PESTPP-IES calculates the empirical correlation coefficient between each parameter and each observation.
 A "background" or "error" distribution for this correlation coeficeint is also calcualted.
 By comparing (in  staitstical sense) these two, statstically significant corelations are identified and retained to construct a localization matrix.
 This matrix is then fed forward into the parameter adjustment process.
 Note taht automatic adaptive localization ncan be implemented in tandem with a user supplied localization matrix.
 In this manner, the automated process is only applied to non-zero elements in the user supplied matrix.
 We will implement this option during the current tutorial.

 In practice, automatic localization doesn't resolve the level of localization that can be achieved by a matrix explicitly constructed by the user.
 However, it is better than no localization at all.
 In general, implementing some form of localization is recommended.